 The benefits of reminiscing

 Talking to toddlers and young children about the past – their own past specifically, not the Big Bang, or wooly mammoths – helps them to develop autobiographical memories, or the way they think about their own lives.
 This includes building up their emotional knowledge by talking about the feelings associated with memories.
-Emotional knowledge is an important ingredient for helping toddlers to develop empathy, which leads to healthy socialization, as well as an understanding of her own feelings.
+Emotional knowledge is an important ingredient for helping toddlers to develop empathy, which leads to healthy socialization, as well as an understanding of their own feelings.

 Beyond that, reminiscing, and helping children build a mental picture of the past, can even help build narrative skills, or thinking of life in terms of a series of causes and effects – a series of interconnected stories.
 Strong narrative skills can help with later reading comprehension.